Minister GUC

 Gift Ugochi Christopher (born 8 October 1993) is a Nigerian singer, musician and gospel songwriter popularly known by his stage name Minister GUC.
 He gained recognition following the release of his first album in December 2020 with the hit tracks All that matters, Desperate and Yours.
-He officially began his music career in 2019 after he was signed to EeZee Conceptz, a Nigerian gospel a record label.
+He officially began his music career in 2019 after he was signed to EeZee Conceptz, a Nigerian gospel record label.

 Early life and education

 GUC was born on October 8, 1993, in Port Harcourt and originally hails from Emuoha Local Government Area, Rivers State.

 Music career

 He started his musical career in Port Harcourt as part of a music team with his friends In November 2019, GUC was signed to the record label, EeZee Conceptz to join Mercy Chinwo, Judikay and other gospel artistes.
 He released his debut album in 2020 titled "The Message" comprising 12 tracks including All that matters, Desperate, Yours and God of Vengeance.
 In October 2020, GUC topped the list of gospel artistes in Nigeria to reach the highest views that same year on YouTube.